 Automated technical checks conducted by the IANA system on the change request.
 Once compliance with documented technical requirements is verified, an email is sent to both the admin and technical contacts at the Registry for both parties to validate the update.
 (Note: Some contacts are slow to respond which creates inefficiency in the validation process)

-Change requests being documented in a template for NTIA review – shown in red shading below (12 to 18 on the flow chart – now removed for post transition).
+Change requests being documented in a template for NTIA review – shown in red shading below (12 to 18 on the flow chart – to be removed for post transition).

-Simultaneous transmission of notification of verified change requests to NTIA and the change request itself to the Root Zone Maintainer (RZM) via EPP – shown in red shading below (12 to 18 on the flow chart - now removed for post transition).
+The verified change request is transmitted to NTIA for authorization.
+For changes that impact the root zone file, the change request is also transmitted to the Root Zone Maintainer (RZM).
+This is performed via online APIs – shown in red shading below (12 to 18 on the flow chart - now removed for post transition).

-Once confirmed, notification is sent by NTIA to the RZM releasing the change request for implementation and IANA is notified – shown in red below (12 to 18 on the flow chart - now removed for post transition).
+Once confirmed, notification is sent by NTIA to IANA, and for changes that impact the root zone file, to the RZM authorising the change request for implementation.– shown in red below (12 to 18 on the flow chart - now removed for post transition).

-Prior to implementation, the RZM repeats automated technical compliance checks on the request and once verified, implements the change within the root zone database.
-This database is used to generate the DNS root zone twice daily.
+Prior to implementation, the RZM repeats automated technical compliance checks on the request and once verified, implements the change within the root zone file.
+This file is typically published twice daily.

-On completion of the process, RZM notifies IANA, who in turn notifies the Registry.
+On publication of updates to the root zone file, RZM notifies IANA, who verifies the changes match the requested changes, and notifies the Registry.

-Assuming the processing role previously undertaken by the NTIA no longer exists and those steps are no longer undertaken.
+The processing role previously undertaken by the NTIA no longer exists and those steps are no longer undertaken.
 This means that IANA communicates directly with the RZM and not through the NTIA.

-D. IANA operates 24x7 365 days a week as befits a service that has customers in every time zone.
+D. IANA’s online systems operate 24x7 365 days a year, except for maintenance periods, as befits a service that has customers in every time zone.

 E. A change request that fails checks must be resubmitted rather than any changes made to the request by IANA to correct the detected failures.
 If the requestor is allowed to correct a request then that counts as a new request for SLE compliance purposes.